|

 Airplane!
 (1980)

-This is where the film comedy was revitalized, freshened up to the modern quickfire nature of television comedy shows, physical stand-up and Mad magazine humour.
-In the hands of the Zucker/Abrahams/Zucker-trio, it was done with the utmost skill, both when it came to writing and to execution.
-Having gotten fine reviews with The Kentucky Fried Movie a few years earlier, the Wisconsin group hit it big with Airplane!, giving birth to the modern film parody genre and paving the way for a crisp and hilarious combination of intellectual and utterly banal humour.
+This is where the film comedy was revitalised, freshened up to the modern quickfire nature of television comedy shows, physical stand-up, and Mad magazine humour.
+In the hands of the Zucker/Abrahams/Zucker trio, it was done with the utmost skill, both in writing and execution.
+Having received fine reviews for The Kentucky Fried Movie a few years earlier, the Wisconsin group hit it big with Airplane!, which gave birth to the modern film parody genre and paved the way for a crisp and hilarious combination of intellectual and utterly banal humour.
 Making fun of the dead-serious and increasingly inane Airport series, the parody in Airplane! was perhaps more justified than it would ever be again in the subgenre.
-The film presents its childishly simple plot with characters that alternate between being surprisingly stupid and surprisingly clever, combines that with a lot of wittiness based on communicative problems, and finally spices it all up with an uncanny attention to detail - often in the form of outrageous situations occurring in the background.
-Jim Abrahams and the Zucker brothers had a winning formula, but a lot of the credit must go to their casting of - and acting by - two ageing, former serious B-film actors: Leslie Nielsen and Lloyd Bridges.
+The film presents its childishly simple plot with characters that alternate between surprisingly stupid and surprisingly clever, combines that with a lot of wittiness based on communication problems, and finally spices it all up with an uncanny attention to detail – often in the form of outrageous situations occurring in the background.
+Jim Abrahams and the Zucker brothers had a winning formula, but a lot of the credit must go to their casting of – and the acting by – two ageing, former serious B-movie actors: Leslie Nielsen and Lloyd Bridges.
 Stripping themselves down to ridicule, the pair revelled in their new roles, delivering comedic lines with pinpoint precision, expression and irony.
-They both steal every single scene they're in, providing some of the best comedy ever caught on film.
-Airplane! is at its best when the limitless creativity of the Zucker/Abrahams/Zucker trio works at its most unbound and allows them to add the extra bit of flair to their new filmatic world.
-Such as with a couple of incidents involving the Johnny character, or their skit on the disco culture, or the triple appearance of Nielsen in the cockpit door before landing.
-This absurdity is a trademark for this film, showing just how delightful comedy can be when it is allowed to be unconventional.
-Perhaps more for this reason than any other, Airplane! will remain a comedy classic for many decades and generations to come.
+They both steal every single scene they're in and provide some of the best comedy ever caught on film.
+Airplane! is at its best when the limitless creativity of Zucker/Abrahams/Zucker works at its most unbound and allows them to add extra zest to their fresh cinematic world, such as with a couple of incidents involving the Johnny character, their skit on disco culture, or the triple appearance of Nielsen in the cockpit door before landing.
+Such absurdity is a trademark of the film, showing just how delightful comedy can be when it is allowed to be unconventional.
+Perhaps more for this reason than any other, Airplane! will remain a comedy classic for decades and generations to come.

 |